JithinKS97/insights/OriginOfIntelligence.md

 If within the model, it could simulate strategies it could implement, that will improve survival chances.

-In short thinking and consciousness is an advanced form of this feature where the organism has created a model of the environment that it is in and it is aware of its own existence in the model.
+In short, thinking and consciousness is an advanced form of this feature where the organism has created a model of the environment that it is in and it is aware of its own existence in the model.

 Thinking is nothing but simulating various possibilities in which the environment could evolve and choosing the best possibility that enhances its survival and reproduction chances.